10 Top Sea Trout Flies You Must Have

 10. Flex Nymph

 This is an excellent fly to be fished in low water.
-It is best used in bright conditions in the middle of the day, Best fished on a slow retrieve, mended in fast water or using upstream techniques this fly can prove deadly on its day.
+It is best used in bright conditions in the middle of the day on a slow retrieve, mended in fast water or using upstream techniques this fly can prove deadly on certain days.

 If you could only take 3 flies, which ones would you choose?
 Let us know your thoughts in the comments below.